nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.

 ### Editing attendance status
-Prerequisites: Ensure one more than one contact is present.
+Prerequisites: Ensure more than one contact is present.
 These tests can and should be done sequentially.
 1. Marking attendance as present for a person
    1. Test case: `mark 1 tut/1`<br>
    Expected: First contact's tutorial box 1 turns green.